VBA to Convert Column Number to Letter in Excel (3 Methods)

 VBA to Convert Column Number to Letter with User-Defined Function (UDF) in Excel with GoTo

-• Now, as shown above, call the UDF in the dataset, pass the cell reference number as the argument, press Enter and drag the row to convert the column number to letter in Excel with the GoTo Statement in VBA.
+• As above, call the UDF in the dataset, pass the cell reference number as the argument, press Enter and drag the row to convert all the column numbers to their corresponding column letters.

 Result of VBA to Convert Column Number to Letter with User-Defined Function (UDF) in Excel with GoTo

-Do-While Loop is another way to convert column number to letter in VBA Excel.
+The Do-While Loop is another way to convert column numbers to letters with VBA.

-• The VBA code to convert column number to letter with the Do-While Loop is,
+The VBA code to convert a column number to its associated letter with the Do-While Loop is:

 Function NumberToLetter(iCol As Long) As String